MailCOPA Multi User Email Software - Encrypting Messages

 Organisations that charge a fee will usually take steps to confirm your identity, so the certificate will show exactly who you are.

-The free certificate above does not confirm who you are, but will confirm that communications using it will have come from the same person.
+A free certificate does not confirm who you are, but will confirm that communications using it will have come from the same person.

-See the Help for your version of Windows for how to install the certificate on your machine.
+Help & Support for your version of Windows will provide more information about the management of certificates on your machine.

 Your certificate will consist of both the Public Key and the Private Key.